nes-lab/TrafficBench/README.md

   Semiconductor [nRF52840](https://www.nordicsemi.com/Products/nRF52840) devices in Bluetooth Low Energy (BLE) mode.

-* Python scripts that can be used to extract, analyze, and visualize the recorded data.
+* a Python tool to receive, extract, analyze, and visualize the recorded data.

 To learn more about TrafficBench, please read on.
 You can also have a look at our [EWSN'22 demo abstract](https://nes-lab.org/wordpress/wp-content/uploads/2022/08/herrmann22trafficbench.pdf)